sadmansakibmahi2/RFID-with-Arduino/README.md

   \Arduino\libraries
 ```

-past every thing in this folder . if you are getting skip or replace error then click replace button
+paste every thing in this folder . if you are getting skip or replace error then click replace button

 <img width="50%" img hight="50%" src="https://github.com/sadmansakibmahi2/RFID-with-Arduino/blob/main/IMAGES/Screenshot_1.png">